oppia/oppia-web-developer-docs/Installing-Oppia-(Windows;-Python-3).md

 5. Once, Ubuntu is running and everything is done installing, exit from VM.

 ## Setup VirtualBox config (optional, but recommended)
 _The following has to be done after exiting from VM.
-Also, the following need only be done if you want the browser on host to have access to the server running in VM.
+Also, the following only needs to be done if you want the browser on the host to have access to the server running in VM.
 If you allocated enough RAM to handle the browser instance as well in VirtualBox, then you are done and can use the VM as a complete dev environment!_

 1. Select the newly created VM in VirtualBox and click Settings.
 2. Go to 'System'.
-Here, you can change the amount of RAM allocated to the VM, and in the 'Processor' tab, you can change the amount of cores as well.
+Here, you can change the amount of RAM allocated to the VM, and in the 'Processor' tab, you can change the number of cores as well.
 At least 2 cores are recommended, it is verified to work smoothly at 4 cores.
-2. Go to 'Network' tab.
+2. Go to the 'Network' tab.
 Here, Adapter 1 should be 'NAT', change it to 'Bridged Adapter'.
 3. Change the name field to whatever is the network adapter that you are using now (like Wi-Fi or ethernet).

 It should look something like this: [Screenshot](https://drive.google.com/file/d/1dt9qippO7lq6CClywPA0ymhcTSGumSrj/view?usp=sharing)

 Now, you can open the VM.
-After that, clone and install the Oppia repository from GitHub following the [Ubuntu installation instructions](https://github.com/oppia/oppia/wiki/Installing-Oppia-(Linux)#downloading-oppia) in order to setup Oppia in the VM.
+After that, clone and install the Oppia repository from GitHub following the [[Linux installation instructions|Installing-Oppia-(Linux;-Python-3)]] in order to set up Oppia in the VM.

 If you have done the optional steps, then when running the dev server in the VM, use the command `python -m scripts.start --disable_host_checking` so that the host can access the server started in the VM.
 This has to be done whenever you start a server in the VM, if you require the host to access the page.

 Once, this is done, whenever you run the dev server in the VM, you can go to your browser on the Windows host and go to: http://<your_vm's_local_ip>:8181 to access the dev server.
-You can find your VM's local IP address by running `ifconfig`in a terminal in the VM.
+You can find your VM's local IP address by running `ifconfig` in a terminal in the VM.
 It should be the `inet` address of the second adapter shown there (usually starts with 192.168 or 10.0).

 # Installation using Docker on Windows 10

+**THESE INSTRUCTIONS ARE CURRENTLY NOT WORKING**

 _These notes were kindly contributed by **@ezl-13** on 13 Aug 2019. **Note, though, that this installation method has problems**: getting the frontend (Karma) tests running may not work in a foolproof way, and we haven't figured out how to get the e2e tests running yet.
-This is being worked on in issues [#7355](https://github.com/oppia/oppia/issues/7355) and [#7345](https://github.com/oppia/oppia/issues/7345)._

 Docker allows for an easy installation of Oppia for Windows users and a more reliable testing environment for running test scripts.
 The following instructions describe how to install Oppia using Docker.
 (If you need help with troubleshooting, please see [this section](https://github.com/oppia/oppia/wiki/Installing-Oppia-(Windows)#troubleshooting).)

 ## Prerequisites & Getting Docker Container Set Up (you should only need to follow these steps once)